shwina/still-magic/_en/process.md

     People couldn't help noticing that most open source projects didn't have long-range plans, but nevertheless produced high-quality software faster than many closed-source commercial projects.

-## What are the key features of agile development? {#s:agile-what}
+## What are the feedback loops in agile development? {#s:process-feedback}

-At its heart,
+At its core,
-it is any methodology that relies on continuous or nearly continuous feedback.
+agile development relies on continuous feedback.
 Agile methods break development down into short [iterations](../gloss/#g:iteration), typically no more than two weeks long, and often as short as a single day.